edsonayllon/eth2.0-call21-notes/README.md

 * Jannik, we did do some experimentation on Episub awhile ago.
 What were your findings there?

 **Jannik Luhn**:
-* That it didn't really have much, if at all.
+* That it didn't have much, if at all.
 * Episub is different from what Danny just suggested because it's not based on timing.
 * If I understood correctly, he wanted to basically send four blocks in the first half of the slot and then only hashes in the second half?
 Whereas in Episub you just keep track of what information you receive from which peer and then you decide on what to send to that peer again?